 There are two permissions: to view and to manage the video wall.

-- The permission to view lets users connect to the video wall via CORTROL Monitor and retrieve its contents; also, this allows them to assign application windows to video wall displays.
+- The permission to view lets users connect to the video wall via CORTROL Client and retrieve its contents; also, this allows them to assign application windows to video wall displays.

 So, the first permission is required for the user to see the video wall contents — if the permission is missing, displays belonging to the video wall will appear blank.
 The second one is necessary for supervisors, enabling them to manage the video wall structure and filling.